Jeff-W-Ferrell/HawaiianEmergencyResponseMessageEngagementSystem-/README.md

 # HawaiianEmergencyResponseMessageEngagementSystem-
-Created a web based UI with HTML, CSS, and JavaScript to improve  checks and balances required prior to sending a Missile Alert text to Hawaiians.
+H.E.R.M.E.S. is a web based UI with HTML, CSS, and JavaScript created to improve the checks and balances required prior to sending an island-wide Missile Alert text to Hawaiians.